Pendleton, Oregon: Notable people

-Sister city
+Sister cities

+Pendleton has a sister city relationship with Marikina, a municipality-turned-city in the Philippines.
+The relationship was established in 1971 when then mayor Eddie O. Knopp and Marikina mayor Osmundo de Guzman had their daughters temporarily switch schools in their respective towns.
+By 1974, Knopp visited Marikina after Philippine president Ferdinand Marcos declared a nationwide martial law two years prior, and expressed that based on the "excellent peace and order situation" he saw while in the country, the United States could try implementing martial law in towns rampant with violence and crime.

-Pendleton has a sister city relationship with Minamisōma, in Fukushima Prefecture, Japan.
+Another sister city of Pendleton is the town of Minamisōma, in Fukushima Prefecture, Japan.
 Minamisoma is 16 mi north of the Fukushima Daiichi Nuclear Power Plant, which was damaged by the 2011 Tōhoku earthquake and tsunami.
 Since then, Japanese exchange students from Minamisoma have continued to visit Pendleton, though students from Pendleton have stopped visiting Minamisoma over growing radiation concerns.